Cyrken/html-css/using-css/README.md

 ### Naming and classes

-If we want to extremely specific about what element we select we can assign a name to the HTML tag—called a **class**.
+If we want to be extremely specific about what element we select we can assign a name to the HTML tag—called a **class**.

 ```html
 <ol>